 Bong, speaking from New York, said the company was in dire need of data scientists to help mine the “humongous” amount of data collected by Aurora.
 The status of being publicly listed would reduce the skepticism that some professionals in the data industry, as well as potential customers, might have felt toward it previously, he added.

 Aurora aggregates real-time mobile behavioral data to help its clients make business decisions.
 The company's data solutions include targeted marketing, financial risk management, market intelligence, and location-based intelligence.
 The company uses artificial intelligence and machine learning as key components of its technology.

 Push notifications, the company’s main developer service, which Bong called its “bread and butter,” recently held 53.8 percent of China’s market share.
 As of March 31, 700,000 applications in China were using Aurora’s push services.

 “We pushed like 7 billion messages a day in the first quarter of this year, 7 billion!”
 Bong said.
 Given its volume, Aurora has surpassed China’s Big Three: Baidu Inc. (Nasdaq: BIDU), Tencent Holdings Ltd., and Alibaba Group Holding Ltd. (NYSE: BABA) in the country’s data solutions market.

 “Their market shares are single-digit, so in this service we are the leader,” Bong said.

-Regarding other competitors in the field, Bong said Aurora has been the only company that combines several services on its platform and creates anonymous user profiles based on "huge amounts of data" collected from cellphones to help its client better target their audiences.
+Regarding other competitors in the field, Bong said Aurora was the only company that combines several services on its platform and creates anonymous user profiles based on “huge amounts of data” collected from cellphones to help its client better target their audiences.